 What You Can Do Right Now

 Planning is all about being proactive, not reactive, so spend time looking closely and honestly at where you are right now and you’ll be able to come with a digital roadmap that sets you up for success.

 Commit to a clear digital roadmap with targets that keep everyone on the same page.

-Sit down with employees to get a clear picture of what technology and processes are working and what are not.
+Sit down with employees to get a clear picture of what technology and processes are working and what is not.

 Study competitors to identify what they’re doing well, and what customers expect from you as a result.